AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 Acquisition Recommendations

-These focus on how to acquire customers more efficiently and effectively.
+These focus on acquiring customers more efficiently and effectively.

 • Channel allocation.
 Where to increase or decrease ad spend based on LTV-adjusted performance.